Proteusiq/dotfiles/README.md

 "stow" # Manage installation of multiple softwares in the same directory structure "terraform" # Tool for building, changing, and versioning infrastructure safely and efficiently "tmux" # Terminal multiplexer
-"tree" # Display directories as trees (with optional color/HTML output) "vim" # Highly configurable text editor built to enable efficient text editing "watchman" # Watch files and take action when they change "wget" # Internet file retriever
+"vim" # Highly configurable text editor built to enable efficient text editing "watchman" # Watch files and take action when they change "wget" # Internet file retriever